 Alternative principles of physics are behind alternative models of brains and psychology.
-My approach is based on properties of material bodies that undergo sudden large-scale changes.
+My "constructivist materialism" is based on properties of material bodies that undergo sudden largescale changes.
 For example, water vapor in a cloud freezes into snowflakes.
 In other words, a gas changes into ice crystals, a process called a phase change.
 During a phase change, there is a complete change of form, a transformation.
 A coherent but diffuse fluid becomes a set of fixed and disjoint solids.
 An enormous number of possible snowflake shapes turn into a relatively few actual shapes, just as, in the Quad Net model, multiple possible muscle-like movements turn into a single actual movement.
-Critical point phase changes, a special kind of phase change that has been studied by physicists and engineers, is the basis of Shimmering Sensitivity.
+Critical point phase changes, a topic explored by physicists and engineers, is the basis of Shimmering Sensitivity and non-local reach.

 Quad Net models provide an alternative point of view for free-will puzzles and the confusions they engender.
 I suggest that, in such puzzles, an extended process of selection is confused with a briefer moment of change.
-In the "free will" experiment described above, the selection process starts when the research subject is given instructions and put into a relaxed condition; the process achieves a climactic moment of change and actual movement only after further preparation.
+In the "free will" experiment described above, a selection process starts when the research subject is put into a relaxed condition and given instructions; the process achieves a climactic moment of change and actual movement only after further preparation.